 There also are no groceries and other items for sale.
 Only liquor, tea, coffee, pastries and Tapas are on display.
 Mind that Spain vintage is famous for genuine old customs in shops where impressive assortments can be bought.

 Anyway, that vintage shop with street-cafe takes you down memory lane, although not way back like some Harry Potter scenes.
 It reminds an era of the later 19th and early 20th century when the word stress was still unknown.
-It was the Era of Sarah Bernhardt, Alfons Mucha, Henri de Toulouse Lautrec and the Can Can of the Paris Moulain Rouge.
+It was also the Era of Sarah Bernhardt, Henri de Toulouse Lautrec, the Can Can of the Paris Moulain Rouge, besides Alfons Mucha.

 The years just before the Great Gatsby.